cpsl-research/CPSL_ROS2_Nav/README.md

 #### Note: Gazebo simulation
 If you are using a gazebo simulation, I recommend starting the slam_toolbox before starting the gazebo simulation.
 Performance was much more consistent when starting the toolbox first followed by the gazebo simulation compared to the other way around.

+#### Note: tf frame naming scheme
+For multi-robot operations, it is common to give each agent its own namespace (e.g. `/agent_1/scan`).
+If you are using this approach, I've also designed the following stacks to assume that the tf frames also have the same tf prefix applied (e.g. the lidar frame would be `lidar_frame/scan`).

 #### Steps to follow:
 Once the pre-requisites are fullfilled, you should now be able to run the slam_toolbox as follows:
 1. Source the CPSL_ROS2_Nav package